-A joint global effort is required if the world is to continue producing stable and CO_2 -neutral energy in sufficient quantities to create wealth and prosperity in the future.
+A joint global effort is required if the world is to continue producing stable and ${\rm CO_2}$ -neutral energy in sufficient quantities to create wealth and prosperity in the future.
 That is why we need a global political framework with equal rules for all and with a long-term perspective, so businesses can make the necessary investment decisions.

-That is why is it important that UN's COP15 Climate Summit to be held in Copenhagen in December 2009 produces a new climate agreement with binding, ambitious CO_2 reduction targets, short-term and long-term, that is co-signed by key countries, including Brazil, India, China, Russia and the USA.
+That is why is it important that UN's COP15 Climate Summit to be held in Copenhagen in December 2009 produces a new climate agreement with binding, ambitious ${\rm CO_2}$ reduction targets, short-term and long-term, that is co-signed by key countries, including Brazil, India, China, Russia and the USA.

-Trading in CO_2 quotas should be further developed.
-Putting a price on CO_2 emissions helps pave the way for cost-efficient reductions and contributes to a more dedicated R&D approach to
+Trading in $CO_2$ quotas should be further developed.
+Putting a price on $CO_2$ emissions helps pave the way for cost-efficient reductions and contributes to a more dedicated R&D approach to strong.
+It will be necessary to develop an intelligent system that will ensure a stable supply of power to society even when power generation is unstable.

-ELECTRIC CARS - CO,-FREE TRANSPORTATION
+ELECTRIC CARS - CO2-FREE TRANSPORTATION

 Within a few years, everyone in Denmark will be able to replace their diesel or petrol-powered cars with electric cars.
-DONG Energy is a part of an EV project aiming to reduce CO_2 emissions from transportation and reduce noise in major cities by substantial margins.
-Our principal role in this project is to develop the potential for storing power at the optimum time, that is when winds are strong.
-It will be necessary to develop an intelligent system that will ensure a stable supply of power to society even when power generation is unstable.
+DONG Energy is a part of an EV project aiming to reduce CO2 emissions from transportation and reduce noise in major cities by substantial margins.
+Our principal role in this project is to develop the potential for storing power at the optimum time, that is when winds are